claryrodz/DiffusionLimitedAggregation/README.md

 Variable parameters: Total # of particles, maximum lattice radius, drift probability

+To use: Run main_DLA/maincode.m

 ## Inwards fractal growth and sticking probability (P_stick)

 This was the more creative part of the project, where I drew clusters inwards from a circle with a set radius by occupying each new particle at the center.
 A sticking probability is added which determines the probability of a particle sticking to a cluster when it is adjacent to it.
 In the main code algorithm, this probability is assumed to be 1.
+See FinalReport for more details.

+Variable parameters: Total # of particles, sticking probability

+To use: Run P_stick/stickingcode.m